+The fact that he used a knife instead of a gun at Lake Berryessa as his primary weapon of attack is also used to discredit any Zodiac involvement.
+This argument is equally facile.
+From what we are led to believe, by the evening of September 27th 1969, he had used a knife in 33.33% of his attacks, yet he had attacked couples 100% of the time.
+Why does the 'knife' argument supersede the 'couple' argument in discrediting this as a Zodiac crime?
 The proponents of a Lake Berryessa copycat will concede that the M.O. of the Presidio Heights murder would have been equally questioned, had it not been for the subsequent letters and shirt pieces mailed by the killer.
-If not for this corroborative proof, his third and fourth attacks would have been wholly dismissed based on just the first two crimes.
-Implying that the Zodiac Killer is compelled to stay rigid forevermore, subsequent to July 4th 1969.
-Any deviation, must by inference, be regarded as grounds to rule it out.
-The assumed deviation of Lake Berryessa based on M.O. is weakened and diluted as an argument, when the shooting of Paul Stine occurred in a built-up area in San Francisco, perpetrated inside of a taxicab, on a lone 29-year-old male, with 'souvenirs' taken from the crime scene.
-If either the Modesto abduction of Kathleen Johns or Lake Tahoe disappearance of Donna Lass were confirmed as a Zodiac attack, the M.O. of the Zodiac Killer based on just the first two attacks is made even weaker as a credible argument.
+If not for this corroborative proof, his third and fourth attacks would have been wholly dismissed, based on just the first two crimes.
+Why is the Zodiac Killer compelled to stay rigid in his attacks forevermore subsequent to July 4th 1969?
+Any deviation to his first two attacks, must by inference, be regarded as grounds to rule it out, makes no sense whatsoever.
+The assumed deviation of Lake Berryessa based on M.O. is weakened and diluted as an argument, when the shooting of Paul Stine occurred in a built-up area in San Francisco, perpetrated within a taxicab on a lone 29-year-old male, with 'souvenirs' taken from the crime scene.
+If either the Modesto abduction of Kathleen Johns or Lake Tahoe disappearance of Donna Lass were confirmed as Zodiac crimes, then the M.O. of the Zodiac Killer based on just the first two attacks is made even weaker as a credible argument.

 A modus operandi or MO refers to the method or procedure that a criminal uses when committing a crime.
 It comes from the Latin phrase meaning “mode of operation”.
 Basically, all criminals have a method of operation that encompasses the habits, techniques, and any peculiarities of behavior.
 The method can stay the same, but it will often grow and change over time as the criminal becomes more skillful at committing a specific crime. authorjenniferchase.com.

 Can two crimes really be considered a habit?
-If we take the Lake Berryessa crime from the Zodiac story, can we confidently claim the Zodiac Killer had formed a habit encompassing Lake Herman Road and Blue Rock Springs, separated by nearly seven months?
+If we take the Lake Berryessa crime out of the canonical crimes, can we confidently claim the Zodiac Killer had formed a habit encompassing Lake Herman Road and Blue Rock Springs, separated by nearly seven months?
 If we discount the Lake Berryessa attack, then what little method of operation the killer had, has literally vanished - just like he did nearly fifty years ago.